-What is a "POC" and what does the POC do for you?
+What is a POC and what does the POC do for you?

-When you become a member of Medicare PPO Blue, you must choose a network provider to be your POC from a select group of our plan's network providers.
+When you become a member of Medicare PPO Blue, you must choose a network provider to be your POC from a select group of our plan's network providers, otherwise we may automatically select a POC based on who you are already seeing regularly.